RGGH/exa-data/README.md

 - use Pandas to remove duplicates but preserve sort order
 - used Vim to add data types in bulk, plus commas
 - used Jupyter Notebook for exploratory data anlaysis and testing
 - Unable to find data dictionary on FHIR site for this project
+- Not all fields populated due to time constraint, have done first few in order
+- had issues with lists inside dicts.
+Resolved this with 'typing' module https://docs.python.org/3/library/typing.html#module-typing

 ![screenshot](https://github.com/RGGH/exa-data/blob/main/notes/db_v_py.png)